BitcoinDesign/Guide/guide/contribute/review.md

 Peer-review is a foundation of an open-source project.
 The review process happens in the open, and anyone can preview and assess a proposed change.

-Reviewing is a great entry-point for new contributors.
+Reviewing is a great entry point for new contributors.
 By inspecting others' work, you can get a better insight into the project, familiarize yourself with our processes or learn about Bitcoin.

 {% include youtube.html id="OXPReIz9HMs" %}